webboty/Dexter-Wiki/Kinematics.md

 or
 [0.57735, 0.57735, 0.57735]

-### Computing Direction
+#### Computing Direction
-The following JavaScript code from DDE illustrates how to compute the direction vector from a "pitch" and "roll" angle:
+The following JavaScript code from DDE's [Kin.js](https://github.com/cfry/dde/blob/master/math/Kin.js) illustrates how to compute the direction vector from a "pitch" and "roll" angle:

 ````
 Kin.angles_to_dir_xyz = function(x_angle = 0, y_angle = 0){